 Unlike water analysis, soil sample preparation is more complicated due to the inherent heterogeneity and variable mineral composition.

-The traditional sample preparation method is EPA Method 3050B (link to method) and EPA Method 3051A (link to method).
+- The traditional sample preparation method is EPA Method 3050B (link to method) and EPA Method 3051A (link to method).
 EPA 3050B is based on digestion of samples on a hot plate and provides two different procedures, depending on the elements tested and instruments used.
 EPA 3051A is a microwave digestion method for extraction of metal elements.
 However, neither of these methods are total digestion methods that can be used to meet the regulation for SSL.

-EPA Method 3052 (link to method) uses microwave digestion and is an absolute total digestion method that removes immobile elements that bind strongly to silicate structure in soils.
+- EPA Method 3052 (link to method) uses microwave digestion and is an absolute total digestion method that removes immobile elements that bind strongly to silicate structure in soils.

-If the total metal composition in soils is not required, quick methods, such as Mehlich-1 and -3 (link to a page on TRACE: Tennessee Research and Creative Exchange, the University of Tennessee), can be used.
+- If the total metal composition in soils is not required, quick methods, such as Mehlich-1 and -3 (link to a page on TRACE: Tennessee Research and Creative Exchange, the University of Tennessee), can be used.
 These methods do not need special sample preparation or extraction and are good for fast agriculture soil analysis of metals (link to the application note), but are not used in compliance with regulations.